 However, the two terms are certainly related.
 By making use of multiple CPUs it is possible to run concurrent threads in parallel, and this is exactly what GHC's SMP parallelism support does.
 But it is also possible to obtain performance improvements with parallelism on programs that do not use concurrency.
 This section describes how to use GHC to compile and run parallel programs, in Section 7.18 we describe the language features that affect parallelism.

-4.12.1 Options for SMP parallelism
+4.13.1 Compile-time options for SMP parallelism

-In order to make use of multiple CPUs, your program must be linked with the -threaded option (see Section 4.10.7).
-Then, to run a program on multiple CPUs, use the RTS -N option:
+In order to make use of multiple CPUs, your program must be linked with the -threaded option (see Section 4.10.6).
+Additionally, the following compiler options affect parallelism: